 The main goal of any ad is to sell a product.
 The only difference is the choice of techniques.
-Each of them provides better opportunities to reach a particular goal.
+Each of them provides specific opportunities to reach a particular goal.
 Besides, some techniques tend to perform better in different industries.

 Advantages of Informative Advertising

-Secondly, you'll manage to educate people.
-Having a great product doesn't guarantee that customers will make the most out of it.
-So, teaching them how to get the full benefit of your brainchild will help people realize your potential and make decisions faster.
+Secondly, you’ll manage to educate people.
+Having a great product doesn’t guarantee that customers will make the most out of it.
+Hence, teaching them how to get the full benefit of your brainchild will help people realize your potential and make decisions faster.

 In addition, informative advertising helps marketers avoid potential lawsuits in the future.
 This is especially popular in the pharmaceutical, tobacco, and beauty industry.
 Consumers are warned that this or that product can’t be used during pregnancy, lactation, driving, and having diseases.
 This way, companies stay on the safe side.

-Informative Advertising vs Persuasive Advertising
+Informative Advertising vs. Persuasive Advertising

-So, informative advertising provides people with facts that make them choose this or that product, while persuasive ads appeal to their feelings and emotions.
+Hence, informative advertising provides people with facts that make them choose this or that product, while persuasive ads appeal to their feelings and emotions.

-Example of Informative Advertising
+Informative Advertising Example